 Kaoru is one of the featured instructors on KaDON, an online resource for studying taiko and fue, presented by one of Japan's most prestigious taiko makers, Miyamoto Unosuke Shoten.
 All information can be found at kadon.com

 Also, Kaoru has been teaching both fue and taiko via Skype to students in Australia, Brazil, Japan and across the US and Canada.
 While there are limitations to remote instruction, with many years of experience he has developed ways to keep the student focussed and progressing.
 Please e-mail email@example.com with any questions.

 Kaoru Watanabe Professional Development Residency

-In the past few years many individuals have come to study with me in New York City including performers from all over the US, Canada, Japan, Europe as well as two members of the professional taiko ensemble TaikOz in Australia.
+In the past few years many individuals have come to study with me in New York City including performers from all over the US, Canada, Japan, Europe, as well as members of professional taiko ensembles TaikOz from Australia and Wadan from Brazil.
 In order to create a more formalized scholarly experience, so that both the student and myself have a clearer idea of what to expect from each other, I have outlined what studying with me in New York could entail.

 - Body mechanics: posture, flexibility, stamina training, body awareness, unbendable arm, breathing, safe and efficient performance protocol

 - Taiko repertoire: Miyake, Yatai Bayashi, Odaiko, Kaoru's compositions, improvisation (free and structured)

 - Lectures, viewings and readings on traditional Japanese music, contemporary music